SAP-samples/teched2023-DA260/README.md

 * Google Chrome
 * Access to this GitHub repository
 * Access to a Guided Experience system of SAP Data Warehouse Cloud tenant (if you don't have one yet, please follow the instructions of exercise 0)
+* Basic knowhow about the usage and integration of data from SAP S/4HANA
+* General understanding of Enterprise Data Management and ETL (Extraction, Transformation, Load)

 ## Exercises